s24471/OldProjects/README.md

 ### 👻 [Pac-Man Clone](PacMan/)
 A **Java-based Pac-Man game** with **A\* pathfinding AI**, **procedural map generation**, and **power-ups**.

+### 🎮 Pokémon Battle Simulator
+A C++ console-based Pokémon-inspired battle game where players choose a team, fight AI-controlled trainers, and evolve their Pokémon.
+Features turn-based combat, elemental interactions, special attacks, and a progression system with difficulty levels.

 ### 🐍 [Snake Game](SnakeGame/)
 A **classic Snake game** implemented in Java with **smooth movement**, **dynamic board scaling**, and **real-time scoring**.